kynan/fenics14/slides.md

 ???

-* diagram:
-  * modified FFC
-  * FEniCS interface
+Version of the diagram that compares Firedrake and DOLFIN/FEniCS tool chains:

-* Design decision:
+* Key design decision:
-  * Python as main language
+  * Python as main language (c.f. language bar in the middle)
+  * only lower to C for kernel execution
+  * speed up performance-critical library code with Cython extension modules (mesh, sparsity building)
+  * decompose and selectively lower high-level Firedrake constructs instead of exposing functionality of C++ API to Python via SWIG
+* FFC not responsible for optimisation of code (role is only to produce an abstract kernel loop nest suitable for optimisation by COFFEE)
+  * DOLFIN: FFC generates C++ string conforming to UFC interface
+  * Firedrake: FFC generates a kernel suitable for execution by PyOP2
 * UFC vs. parallel loops
   * in UFC every kernel type has a special interface
   * have to extend UFC if you want to do anything that is not yet specified
   * parallel loop interface is completely flexible
-* escape hatch for things not expressible in UFL: mention Firedrake parallel loop test example (slope limiters)
+* escape hatch for things not expressible in UFL: e.g. compute maximum of CG and DG functions for every CG DOF (slope limiters)
-* we control C kernels completely, can use ctypes
+* we control C kernels completely, can use ctypes for lightweight interfacing

-* Purely a system for reasoning about variational forms
-* UFL to describe weak forms of PDEs
-* FFC translates forms into kernels
-* FFC not responsible for optimisation of code (role is only to produce an abstract kernel loop nest suitable for optimisation by COFFEE)
-* PyOP2 as parallel execution layer for assembly kernels
+* PyOP2 as parallel execution layer for assembly kernels: responsible for storage, transfer and communication of data
 * PETSc used for meshes (DMPlex), nonlinear solves (SNES), linear solves (KSP, PC)
 * *No parallel code*: parallelism handled by PyOP2 + PETSc
-* PyOP2
-  * responsible for storage, transfer and communication of data
-  * backend independent
-  * performance portable
-  * no code changes required when switching backend

 ---